kunalj101/python_intro_hackathon/chapter4.md

 ```

-This statement will return the columns names with number of observation having missing (null) values.
+This statement will return the column names with the number of observation that have missing (null) values.

 <center><img src="http://www.analyticsvidhya.com/wp-content/uploads/2016/06/Missing_Values.png"></center>